NREL/AESD/06-haskell.md

 ### Server Library

-The server library provides two options for implementing a AESD Records server.
-The `CESDS.Records.Server` module provides a main entry point `serverMain`, a type class `ModelManager`, and a monad `ServiceM` that implement skeletal server which handles all of the WebSocket communication and Protocol Buffer serialization: an implementer need only create an instance of `ModelManager`.
-Furthermore, the `CESDS.Records.Server.Manager` module provides such an instance `InMemoryManager` of the type class `ModelManger` to handle in-memory caching of data and on-disk persistence of bookmarks: here, an implementer just calls the function `makeInMemoryManager` and provides several functions that retrieve content:
+The server library provides two options for implementing a Records APIserver.
+The `AESD.Records.Server` module provides a main entry point `serverMain`, a type class `ModelManager`, and a monad `ServiceM` that implement skeletal server which handles all of the WebSocket communication and Protocol Buffer serialization: an implementer need only create an instance of `ModelManager`.
+Furthermore, the `AESD.Records.Server.Manager` module provides such an instance `InMemoryManager` of the type class `ModelManger` to handle in-memory caching of data and on-disk persistence of bookmarks: here, an implementer just calls the function `makeInMemoryManager` and provides several functions that retrieve content:

 **`makeInMemoryManager`**